-Single modem unstable and not-maxed BW and high unstable latency (top).
-Bonding stabilizes each modem and the total BW at higher overall (bottom left), while UL latency remains network-erratic (bottom right).
+Results are shown in Figure 94, Figure 95 and Figure 96.
+From first to last, single modem unstable and not-maxed BW and high unstable latency.
+Bonding stabilizes each modem and the total BW at higher overall, while UL latency remains network-erratic.